Ali-Omrani/transgressions-condemnation/README.md

 ------------------------------------

 ### $T3$: Estimating the ideology of a tweet's author
 To esimate the ideologies we rely on algorithm from Barbera et al.

 ### **Data**
 To estimate the political ideology of a user ($u$) we need to to know which political accounts $u$ follows.
 Hence we crawled the following of a list of political accounts.
-The data is available
+For now we are using followers of 460 accounts available at `transgressions-condemnation/Ideology/460_account_followers.csv`.
+Using the `transgressions-condemnation/Ideology/new_ideology_data_prep.ipynb` we query our db and get only the users whose tweets include condemnation and construct the adjacency matrix.

 - estimation code

+use the `/home/geev/Research/Transgression/transgressions-condemnation/Ideology/Barbera Political Ideology/poli_account_followers/2020-update/04-estimation.R` with adjacency file created in the last step to get ideologies.

 - validation checks

 ## Regression and Analysis

+The Rmarkdown file `/transgressions-condemnation/stat_analysis/proof_of_concept_notebook.Rmd` includes the statistical analysis required for this project.

+requires:

+- csv file of tweets (with 1.user_id, condemnation, severity, like_count, retweet_count)
+- path to the saved ideology estimates

+runs a count models!